Lying in bed but your mind is still working? Do not force sleep first

 You are not trying to empty the mind yet.
 You are only telling the body that the day is no longer asking for more output.

-Minutes 3 to 5: give the mind a steady background
+Minutes 3 to 5: give the mind a background that does not ask it to keep working

 This is a good moment for white noise.
 Instead of giving the mind something else to solve, give it a gentle and steady background that does not ask anything from you.